 About

 Me, at the 1738 Müller organ in the Bavokerk in Haarlem, the Netherlands.
-This instrument has been played by Handel and Mozart, and is mentioned in Moby Dick.
+This instrument has been played by Handel and Mozart, and is mentioned in Moby Dick: "Seeing all these colonnades of bone so methodically ranged about, would you not think you were inside the great Haarlem organ, and gazing upon its thousand pipes?"
+(In reality, this organ has more than 4,000 pipes—the largest of which, visible in the pedal tower behind me, are more than 32 feet long).

 This website has been a long time in the making.

 I started modifying my cars in 2012, during a time of high gas prices.
 But until recently I haven't had any background or education in engineering (aside from several years working as an organ builder).
 My degrees were all in music, including a master's from the Eastman School of Music in Rochester, NY, and doctoral study at the University of Illinois.
 In 2018 I decided to go back to school and earned an Associate in Engineering Science from Parkland College in Champaign, IL in 2021.
-In February 2023, I was admitted as a transfer student to a top-10 (US) Aerospace Engineering program.
+Currently, I am a student in the Aerospace Engineering program at the University of Illinois Urbana-Champaign (UIUC).

 Frustrated with the misinformation, bad advice, and outright lies found online whenever the subject of aerodynamics comes up, I decided to start Amateur Aerodynamics as a free online resource with articles on basic aerodynamic theory, testing techniques you can use at home, and documentation of my own testing.
 I hope you find it useful.